-Not long after these public statements, the same departments that Schaeffer Cox accused of corruption sent in numerous provocateurs to try to switch his efforts off of exposing corruption and on the violent vigilante-type actions.
-Scheaffer Cox, who believes in non-aggression and voluntarism, can be heard on multiple undercover recordings telling the provocateurs "No. I’m going to pull a Gandhi, NOT a Rambo” and "If we turn violent, people will see us as the bad guys.”
+Not long after these public statements, the same departments that Schaeffer Cox accused of corruption sent in numerous provocateurs to try to switch his efforts off of exposing corruption and on to violent vigilante-type actions.
+Schaeffer cox, who believes in non-aggression and voluntarism, can be heard on multiple undercover recordings telling the provocateurs, “No, I’m going to pull a Ghandi, NOT a Rambo” and “if we turn violent, people will see us as the bad guys.”

 In what some have called a deviation from accepted investigative techniques, the FBI responded to Schaeffer Cox’s rejection of their violent proposals by creating a threat to his children that could serve as a motivator.

-Once Schaeffer Cox was made aware of the “writ of assistance” issued for the seizer of his young son, the FBI dispatched undercover provocateur Bill Fulton to again try to convince Schaeffer Cox to go on a shooting spree in response to these new developments.
+Once Schaeffer Cox was made aware of the “writ of assistance” issued for the seizure of his young son, the FBI dispatched undercover provocateur, Bill Fulton, to again try to convince Schaeffer Cox to go on a shooting spree in response to these new developments.
 Bill Fulton, acting under the supervision of FBI Special Agent Sandra Klein, pointed out that the child neglect complaint was obviously the corrupt work of Schaeffer Cox’s political adversaries in the government, and urged him to go kill all officials involved.

-At the FBI Special Agents Klein’s direction, Fulton made a third attempt to get Schaeffer Cox to do a mass shooting.
-Fulton did this by issuing a death threat ultimatum, and promising to kill Schaeffer Cox himself if he refused the proposed violence again.
+At FBI Special Agent Klein’s direction, Fulton made a third attempt to get Schaeffer Cox to do a mass shooting.
+Fulton did this by issuing a death threat ultimatum and promising to kill Schaeffer Cox himself if he refused the proposal of violence again.

 Fearing for their lives, the Cox family packed up and headed for Canada.
-But the FBI sent another undercover provocateur, Rj Olsen, after them, court documents say.
-Olson, a self-described “drug-wholesaler” working under the supervision of FBI Special Agent Richard Sutherland, held the whole Cox family, including their 2 year old son and a 3 week old baby girl, hostage against their will in an attic for 21 days after sabotaging their vehicle, then using death threats from Fulton and made up story about a truck driver to keep them from leaving.
+But the FBI sent another undercover provocateur, RJ Olson, after them, court documents say.
+Olson, a self described “drug wholesaler” working under the supervision of FBI Special Agent Richard Southerland, held the whole Cox family, including a 2 year old boy and a 3 week old baby girl, hostage, against their will in an attic for 21 days after sabotaging their vehicle, then using death threats from Fulton and a made up story about a truck driver to keep them from leaving.

 On March 10th, 2011 Schaeffer Cox was taken from the attic to a deserted industrial lot in Fairbanks where he believed he would meet the “truck driver” Olson had promised.
-No such trucker existed.
-Instead there was an FBI ambush of out of town Agents who did not know that Schaeffer Cox was a well-respected local political voice with popular support.
-The Agent’s, who had been instructed to shoot Schaeffer Cox on site if he had a weapon, were not advised by the FBI case agent of Cox’s repeated statements about being like Gandhi not Rambo.
+No such truck driver existed.
+Instead, there was a FBI ambush of out of town agents who did not know Schaeffer Cox was a well respected local political voice with popular support.
+The Agent’s, who had been instructed to shoot Schaeffer Cox on site if he had a weapon, were not advised by the local FBI case agent of Cox’s repeated statements about being like Ghandi not Rambo.

-FBI Special Agent Richard Sutherland supplied JR Olsen with an un-registered, non-traceable pistol and instructed him to “put in Schaeffer’s lap then get under the truck so there will be some thick metal between you and him when the shooting starts.”
+FBI Special Agent Richard Southerland supplied JR Olson with an unregistered, nontraceable pistol and instructed him to “put it in Schaeffer’s lap then get under the truck so there will be some thick metal between you and him when the shooting starts.”
 The FBI’s plan was interrupted when the owner of the industrial lot happened upon the scene and started asking questions about why men with masks and machine guns were hiding around the corner.

 Schaeffer Cox was arrested and put on trial for “conspiracy against the government.”
-The prosecution was led by Steve Skroki and Joseph Bottini, the same people that were held in contempt of court for hiding evidence in several related trials of Alaska political personalities.
-The audio recording of Schaeffer Cox repeatedly rejecting violence were hidden from the jury, but are now being made available to the public by Schaeffer Cox’s supporters via YouTube and other means.
+The prosecution was led by Steve Skrocki and Joseph Botini, the same people that were held in contempt of court for hiding evidence in several related trials of Alaska political personalities.
+The audio recording of Schaeffer Cox repeatedly rejecting violence were hidden from the jury, but are now being made available to the public by Schaeffer Cox’s supporters via youtube and other means.

-Steve Skrocki, who has publicly attacked Scheaffer Cox for his belief in Moral Higher Law, built his case primarily on the testimony of Fulton and Olson.
-But recently released audio recordings and emails between Steve Skrocki and his boss US Attorney Karen Loeffler, now show that Skrocki coached his witnesses to lie, then vouched for those lies in his closing arguments to the jury.
+Steve Skrocki, who has publically attacked Schaeffer Cox for his belief in Moral Higher Law, built his case primarily on the testimony of Fulton and Olson.
+But recently released audio recording and email between Steve Skrocki and his boss, US Attorney Karen Loeffler, now show that Skrocki coached his witnesses to lie, then vouched for those lies in his closing arguments to the jury.

 Schaeffer Cox, who has been in prison since 2011 agrees.
-“This amounts to sending people to prison for simply believing in the original meeting of the 2nd amendment" he says.
-“If we don’t reverse my conviction, it will set sweeping new precedent allowing for the wholesale round up of those who have not committed any crimes.”
+“This amounts to sending people to prison for simply believing in the original meaning of the 2nd Amendment” he says.
+“If we don’t reverse my conviction, it will set a sweeping new precedent allowing for the wholesale round up of those who have not committed any crimes.”